 - Using a MyPCC username and password will ensure secure access to information about ILL requests.
 Users will also be able to review the list of items that have been requested in the past.

 - Selecting a “Delivery Location” will indicate where ILL items should be sent for pick up.

 Please consider reading the interlibrary loan (ILL) FAQ.
 It provides information about frequently asked questions that users have about the ILL system.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research”.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use”, that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-By registering for an account, you acknowledge and agree to all of the terms and conditions above.
+By registering for an account, users acknowledge and agree to all of the terms and conditions above.